baradm100/code-each-day/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-I'm too lazy to write my own description for the PR - therefor please don't approve this until I'll change this to be a meaningful description.
+I'm too lazy to write my own description for the PR - therefore please don't approve this until I'll change this to be a meaningful description.

 # Checkboxes